MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/latam-bra-deployment.md

 #### Configure a certificate in AOS

-AOS uses a certificate that is stored in Azure Key Vault for tax authority service authentication for submission through Commerce headquarters NFC-e documents that were issued on POS in offline contingency mode.
+A certificate for tax authority service authentication is stored in Azure Key Vault.
+This certificate is used in AOS for submission through Commerce headquarters NFC-e documents that were issued on POS in offline contingency mode.
 The certificate is also needed for digital signing of "discard" and "cancellation by substitution" requests.
 Parameters of the certificate must be specified in the fiscal establishment settings.

 To configure a certificate in AOS, follow these steps.